 RDBPT along with Department of Conservation, Banks Peninsula Conservation Trust, Christchurch City Council and others have signed the Banks Peninsula Pest-Free Memorandum of Understanding, incorporating the government's NZ Predator free programme.
 The Trust has supported this initiative to date with a grant enabling trialling of a new goat eradication methodology and a new Pest Free coordinator position managed by Banks Peninsula Conservation Trust, but further funding has not been allocated or forecast.
-The Trust will keep a watching brief on progress and may help fund future initiatives.
+The Trust will keep a watching brief on progress but has not allocated funding to support future initiatives.